hanabi/hanabi.github.io/README.md

 * Similar to a *Double Half Bluff*, it is also possible to get 2 cards played in a row that are completely unrelated.
 * For example, in a 4-player game:
-  * Yellow 2 is currently played in the stacks.
+  * Yellow 2 is currently played on the stacks.
   * Alice clues a yellow 5 in Donald's hand with a yellow color *Play Clue*.
   * Since yellow 5 is playable right now, Bob thinks he has yellow 3 and yellow 4.
 Bob blind-plays his *Finesse Position* card, but it is actually a blue 1.
   * Cathy sees that Bob blind-played because of the yellow clue.
 However, since the yellow 5 is a two away card instead of one away card, it must mean that it is a *Double Bluff* instead of a single *Bluff*.
 Cathy blind plays her *Finesse Position* card and it is red 1.